MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-web-app/static-web-app-with-swa-cli.md

     :::image type="content" source="../../media/static-web-app-with-swa-cli/browser-local-not-signed-in.png" alt-text="Screenshot of local React app prior to authentication.":::

-1. You can sign in using authentication provided by the SWA CLI using on of the listed providers.
-The process mocks authentication in Azure Static web apps.
+1. You can sign in using authentication provided by the SWA CLI.
+The process mocks authentication in cloud-based Azure Static web apps.
 The front-end code uses the `/.auth/me` endpoint to get the user's identity.
 Enter any fake user name and don't change the rest of the fields.

     :::image type="content" source="../../media/static-web-app-with-swa-cli/browser-local-sign-in-form.png" alt-text="Screenshot of local React app's mock authentication form.":::